 - Fixed magnification.
-Not only does making a fixed power scope simplify construction and make for a more durable optic, most carbines and rifles used with the ACOG are used at ranges where low power magnification is more that ideal.
+A fixed power scope makes for a more durable optic.
+Most carbines and rifles used with the ACOG are used at ranges where low power magnification is more than ideal.

 - Adjustable brightness settings.
 Illuminated reticles are great.
 Being able to adjust the brightness is also great.

-- High end construction.
+- BHigh end construction.
 These are optics meant to be used in harsh, unforgiving situations and still function.
 For the average consumer, they are nearly indestructible.

 Reasons For An ACOG Sight